Decatur AL Pedestrian Accident Lawyers

 - We have great compassion for the physical, emotional, and financial problems that our clients suffered, and will do everything possible to get them through their difficult time.

+If you have suffered a pedestrian-related traffic injury in Decatur or Huntsville, Alabama, you can pursue the liable party for your injuries.
 Our seasoned pedestrian accident attorneys have already handled thousands of cases involving pedestrians.
 If you or someone you love is injured in a pedestrian related accident, call Ferguson & Ferguson.
 Call 256-534-3435 or 800-752-1998.
-We offer free consultations.
+Remember, your consultation is free, and you pay nothing unless we win your case!
 We are here to help.